youthinfront/youthinfront-site/student-first-amendment-rights.md

 Students Have First Amendment Rights
 =================

-Although you don't necessarily have the right to disrupt school with a protest or a walkout, students do have some First Amendment (free speech) rights.
+Although you don't necessarily have the right to disrupt school with a protest or a walkout, students do have some first amendment (free speech) rights.
 According to the ACLU, these include:
 * Wearing buttons, badges and other insignia (including armbands or message T-shirts)
 * Posting notices on school bulletin boards
 * Distributing petitions